 Application Process for UK Child Visitor Visa

-The application process follows the standard visitor visa procedure, with additional requirements for parental consent and care arrangements:
+The application follows the standard visitor visa procedure, with additional requirements for parental consent and care arrangements:

 | Step | Action | Details |